 The Inter-American Choreographic Institute has been steadily growing international collaborations with others arts organizations since its inception in 2014.
 In 2017, it premiered in Rio de Janeiro, Brazil "Carnival of the Animals - The Swansong": in collaboration with Cia. de Ballet do Rio de Janeiro and support from Miami City Ballet.
 The organization donated all profits of the show to help create a scholarship program for talented dancers who had been admitted to professional training programs.

-In the coming year, the Institute will be working with other cultural groups to expand its reach, and develop Men Who Dance festival in Brazil, Argentina, Colombia, Spain and Italy with the intent to bring back and present international top artistic content to South Florida audiences in Men Who Dance 2021.
+In the coming year, the Institute will be working with other cultural groups to expand its reach, and develop Workshop Men Who Dance in Brazil, Argentina, Colombia, Spain and Italy with the intent to bring back and present international top artistic content to South Florida audiences in Men Who Dance 2021.

 Ritmo y Samba is a firsthand look into the exciting culture of Brazil!
 The rich color and passion that is the essence of the culture comes through in the explosive “passista” dancer, the corporal rhythms of the “gingado,” and through the woven richness of an unparalleled mix of races!